uxdxdev/nilmtk-device/README.md

 # Information

 `nilmtk-device` simulates a monitoring device installed in the home connected to the mains power supply.
-Users must first sign up on https://nilmtk-service.firebaseapp.com and register a device to receive push notifications.

 To simulate this device in a real world setting using the REDD dataset run: